How To Schedule Your Content Marketing Today

 Many other content marketers and bloggers swear by Hootsuite, Co-Schedule or the Buffer which I used to love.
 Find the one that you are most comfortable with and stick with it.

 The Sharethrough headline analayzer has been a life saver for me with writing my headlines.
 Actually it’s free and you should give a try if you haven’t already!

 Find a content marketing tool that you feel comfortable with and that is in your budget.

 [clickToTweet tweet=”Find a content marketing tool that you feel comfortable with and that is in your budget.” quote=”Find a content marketing tool that you feel comfortable with and that is in your budget.” theme=”style2″]

 You can use other tools where other content marketers will share your content if you share their content.
 As long as their content is relevant to your readers feel free to use these extra services.

 Of course many of these tools are free and some require fees for more shares with bells and whistles.

 Analyze Your Overall Marketing Efforts

 Afterward begin to analyze what is working on the various networks.
 No doubt you need to kick it up a notch here or eliminate one there.
 Use your Google analytics to see where the traffic is coming from.

-For example you can see how mine showed up recently.
+For example you can see how mine showed up recently – May, 2020.
 The order changes over time.
-For the first time Quora came up in the top 30.
-I’d been working more over on the Quora network recently.
+For the first time Quora came up in the top 5.

 Contributor Posts for Content Marketing